gantsign/development-environment/docs/_docs/features.md

 particular files and file types (e.g. charset, line endings, indent, trailing whitespace).

-This development environment installs the EditorConfig plugins for Visual Studio Code and Atom as part of the provisioning; IntelliJ IDEA supports EditorConfig without the need for a plugin.
+This development environment installs the EditorConfig plugin for Visual Studio Code as part of the provisioning; IntelliJ IDEA supports EditorConfig without the need for a plugin.

 For an example of an `.editorconfig` file see the root directory of this project.